The Duckhorn Portfolio: History

 The company was founded by Daniel and Margaret Duckhorn as The St. Helena Wine Company in 1976 with eight co-investors.
 His background was in business and finance – he had consulted for the wine and spirits company Heublein and had managed a Napa Valley vine grafting and root stock business that supplied vines to vineyard owners, which brought him into contact with Napa Valley winemakers.
 As the Duckhorns raised more capital, the number of investors grew to 80 in all.

 In 1978, its first year, the company produced 800 cases each of Cabernet Sauvignon and Merlot wine, made from purchased grapes — the Merlot from Three Palms Vineyard near Calistoga, the Cabernet Sauvignon from Howell Mountain and the Stag’s Leap District.
 The wines were released in 1980.

 In July 2007 a controlling interest in the company was sold to GI Partners, a private equity firm which in 2016 sold its interest to TSG Consumer Partners, another private equity firm.
 The sale included six wineries: Duckhorn Vineyards, Goldeneye, Paraduxx, Migration, Decoy, and Canvasback, and vineyard property in Napa Valley, Sonoma County, Anderson Valley, and Washington State.
-In March 2021 the company was floated on the New York Stock Exchange.

 Margaret and Daniel Duckhorn remained active in the management of the company until 2016.
-Alex Ryan has been company president since 2005, CEO since 2011 and Chairman of the board of directors since 2012.
+Alex Ryan has been company president since 2005, CEO since 2011 and chairman of the board of directors since 2012.